Kurento/kurento/source/user/troubleshooting.rst

 * Step 1.
 Test with the **latest version** of Kurento Media Server: **|VERSION_KMS|**.
 Follow the installation instructions here: :doc:`/user/installation`.

-* Step 2: If the problem still happens in the latest version, and the Kurento developers are already tracking progress for a solution in a bug report or a support contract, you may test the latest (unreleased) changes by installing a nightly version of KMS: :doc:`/user/installation_dev`.
+* Step 2: If the problem still happens in the latest version, and the Kurento developers have started working on a solution, they might instruct you to test with the latest (unreleased) changes by installing a nightly version of KMS: :doc:`/user/installation_dev`.

 * Step 3: When your issue exists in both the latest and nightly versions, try resorting to the :ref:`Open-Source Community <support-community>`.
 Kurento users might be having the same issue and maybe you can find help in there.